Creativity with a practical approach

 Chris has a wealth of experience across the design sector, covering conceptual two and three-dimensional design, museum galleries, exhibitions, models and graphics for exterior and interior environments.
 He is also an excellent illustrator, utilizing a diverse range of traditional and digital media to create visually inspiring images.
 His speciality is archaeological reconstruction, where he applies his flair for spatial design and visualisation to reimagining archaeological sites.

-- HLF round 1 and 2 applications and support
+- HF Round 1 and Round 2 applications and mentoring support